google/earthenterprise/docs/geedocs/5.3.5/raw_sources/answer/releaseNotes/relNotesGEE5_3_5.rst.txt

       ensure that your PostgreSQL databases are backed up and upgraded correctly to the new PostgreSQL version used by Open GEE 5.3.5.

+      .. rubric:: New Features

+      In 5.3.5, we moved documentation, examples, and tutorials into a separate RPM called opengee-extra.
+This mainly includes the documentation, ExampleSearch, and Fusion Tutorial files.
+You can choose whether to install opengee-extra depending on if you need those items.

       .. rubric:: Resolved Issues

       .. list-table::